Iron Phoenix: Development and release

 The game was rated in October 2004 by the German rating system USK, though no German release materialized.

+A very similar game named Meteor Blade was in development at the time by Interserv, but this games Xbox version was cancelled.
+It released in 2007 on PC instead.

 Reception

 Iron Phoenix has received "mixed or average" reviews, according to review aggregator Metacritic, with an average score of 58/100.